cjm96/WDM_GW_wavelets/docs/source/theory.rst

 The rest of this section describes several alternative formulation of the  wavelet transform leading eventually to a fast implementation based on the FFT of the time series data.

-The first step in speeding up the wavelet transform is to notice that the WDM wavelets are (approximately) localised in time.
+One way to speed up the wavelet transform is to notice that the WDM wavelets are (approximately) localised in time.
 Therefore, we don't need to sum over all values of :math:`k` when evaluating the wavelet coefficients.
 The sum can be truncated to a window of length :math:`K=2qN_f` without significant loss of accuracy.
 The truncation parameter :math:`1\leq q\leq N_t/2` is a positive integer that controls the length of the window.